#1 Supplier

 Book A Free Consultation

-In the lawsuit against blockchain company Ripple, the U.S. Securities and Exchange Commission (SEC) has filed a court document in New York, revealing its decision to withdraw allegations against two Ripple Labs executives.
+Ripple Labs experienced a significant legal development as the U.S. Securities and Exchange Commission (SEC) filed a court document in New York, revealing its decision to withdraw allegations against two executives of the blockchain company.

 The SEC stated in its court filings that it is relinquishing its claims that Ripple’s Chief Executive Brad Garlinghouse and co-founder Chris Larsen assisted and facilitated the sales of the cryptocurrency XRP, which a judge previously determined constituted unregistered securities sales.